mirkoperillo/resting/README.md

 It is a very young project under an heavy developement.

-Extension is officially released at https://addons.mozilla.org/en-US/firefox/addon/resting/
+Extension is officially released [here](https://addons.mozilla.org/en-US/firefox/addon/resting?src=external-github)

 Give it a chance